 How to make Achari Chicken Recipe (Step By Step)

-1) Lightly roast the ingredients listed under "achari masala" in a pan over low heat until they become fragrant and slightly crisp.
-Be careful not to burn them.
-Once roasted, let the spices cool down completely, then grind them into a coarse powder.
+Step 2: Once roasted, remove it to a plate, let the spices cool down completely, then grind them into a coarse powder (image 2).
 Set it aside.
-We will use only 6 teaspoon of this achari masala.
+We will use only 6 teaspoons of this achari masala.
 You can store the remaining masala in an airtight container.

-6) Add the chopped onions to the pan and stir-fry them over medium heat until they turn golden brown.
-Once the onions are browned, add turmeric powder and red chili powder.
-I also added ½ teaspoon spicy red chili powder (optional).
+Step 7: Add the chopped onions to the pan and stir-fry them over medium heat until they turn golden brown (image 10).

-9) Stir well to combine them with the chicken and spices.
-Cook for about 5 minutes.
-Cover the pan and cook the chicken on low heat for 10 minutes, stirring occasionally to prevent sticking.
+Step 11: Cook for about 5 minutes.
+Cover the pan and cook the chicken on low heat for 10 minutes or until completely cooked, stirring occasionally to prevent the masala from sticking to the pan (image 16).

 Recipe Tips